Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: METHODOLOGY

 The order of different attention calculation methods is randomized to mitigate the learning effect.
 We also do not reveal the names of the attention calculation methods to reduce bias.
 At the end of the user study, participants answer three open-ended questions about different attention calculation methods and the user study design.
+We ask these open-ended questions to study the correlation between model explainability and user trust.
 These questions include:

 \begin{enumerate}[label={(\arabic*)}] \item[Q4] \textit{Are you interested to know how the LLM generates the code?} \item[Q5] \textit{What do you want to find out about the internal code generation process in LLM?} \item[Q6] \textit{Do you trust this LLM?
 What do you need to know to improve the trust of the LLM?} \end{enumerate}